p-baleine/anime-share/README.md

     Feature: Search timetable
         As a user of anime-share, I search with word 'Hagaren' and can find the timetable, I add this timetable to my favorites.

+Features will be moved to *.feature files.

+This app should be implemented via BDD with cucamber.js(on Node.js).